 You are here: REHACARE Portal.
-Up-to-date.
+REHACARE Magazine.
 Archive.
 Hospital.

 Medi-Cal Caregivers Live In or Near Poverty

 incomes that leave them in

 poverty; © panthermedia.net/

 The demand for caregivers is growing rapidly as California's population ages, but the majority of state's Medi-Cal caregivers earn poverty or near-poverty wages and have poor access to health care and food, a new study from the University of California Los Angeles Centre for Health Policy Research has found.

 Fifty-seven per cent of paid Medi-Cal caregivers — and almost half of all 450,000 paid caregivers in the state — have incomes that leave them in poverty or near poverty, according to the study, "Hidden in Plain Sight: California's Paid Medi-Cal Caregivers Are Vulnerable."
 Medi-Cal is the state's public health insurance program for low-income seniors or adults with long-term illnesses or disabilities.

 "Paid caregivers do a lot but get paid very little," said Geoffrey Hoffman.
 "They play a critical and complex role caring for our aging or disabled parents, grandparents, friends and neighbours yet can earn only a little more than minimum wage."

 With recent state budget cuts, the situation for caregivers is already more precarious.
 It could worsen now that the state's Adult Day Health Care (ADHC) program has transitioned into a different program, and if further cuts are made to In-Home Supportive Services (IHSS), Hoffman noted.

 An estimated 6 million caregivers in California provide much-needed services for a family member, friend or other individual with a long-term illness or disability.
 Of these caregivers, about 450,000 are paid for the services they provide, and two-thirds of them — approximately 290,000 — are paid Medi-Cal caregivers.